Universidad Autónoma de Ciudad Juárez

 Professor and Research Leader, Centro de Física Aplicada y Tecnología Avanzada (CFATA-UNAM)

-Regiane A. Bracchi, M.Sc.
+Regiane A. Bracchi, MSc

 Latin America Manager, ACS Publications